2025 ESHIP Alliance Leadership Council Elections Open For Community Voting

 What is a National Resource Provider (NRP) representative?

-A National Resource Provider (NRP) representative is someone who works within an organization that supports entrepreneurial ecosystem builders across multiple U.S. states, typically through programs, training, services, research, or funding.
+A National Resource Provider (NRP) representative is someone who works within an organization that supports entrepreneurial ecosystem building practitioners across multiple U.S. states, typically through programs, training, services, research, or funding.
 These organizations play a critical role in advancing the field, and their representatives bring a national perspective to the ESHIP Alliance Leadership Council.

 Slate of Candidates: Ecosystem Building Practitioners